TanmayShukla05/file-recovery-system/README.md

 # Hopfield File Recovery System

-This is a simple project made using Flask and Hopfield Networks.
+This is a small project made using Flask and Hopfield Networks.

-Website Link:
+Website:

 https://file-recovery-system.onrender.com/

-The project can store different types of files as patterns in a Hopfield Network and later try to recover the original file from a damaged version.
+The website can store files in a Hopfield Network and later retrieve the original file from a damaged or noisy version.

-## Files Supported
+## Supported Files

 * Images
 * Audio files